Indrakens/cocktail-haven/README.md

-# COCKTAIL | HAVEN
+# COCKTAIL | HEAVEN
 Website designed to provide users learn and try cocktail recipes.
-Users can create their own cocktail recipes and share their cocktail creation skills with everybody.
+Users can create their own cocktail recipes and share their cocktail creation skills with other users.
 [responsiv website image]
 # UX
 ## Wireframe